 Preheat the oven to 180º C (350º F).

 With a large, sharp knife, chop the cauliflower in roughly 2,5 cm pieces (1 in.).

 On a large, shallow baking dish, put the cauliflower, chopped onion, grated carrot, salt, pepper and curry powder.
 Mix well, add the olive oil and stir to coat.Cover with another baking dish (or aluminium foil) and bake in the oven for 30 minutes stirring once midway through baking.

 After 30 minutes, remove the cover and continue baking for 20-30 minutes more, or until the vegetables have been cooked through and slightly caramelised at the corners.

 Once uncovered, stir well every 10′ to ensure uniform roasting.

 Remove from the oven and let cool.

-Prepare ahead: you can put the roasted vegetables in an airtight container and store in the refrigerator for up to 1-2 days.
+To store, put them in an airtight container and in the refrigerator for up to 1-2 days.

 Finely chop the cauliflower in a food processor: